2025 United States Grand Prix: Sprint report

-At the first corner, Oscar Piastri (McLaren), attempted a switchback maneuver on Norris, only to collide with Nico Hülkenberg (Sauber) on his inside.
+At the first corner, Oscar Piastri of McLaren attempted a switchback maneuver on teammate Norris, only to collide with the Sauber of Nico Hülkenberg on his inside.
 This contact pushed Piastri into the side of Norris.
 The collision resulted in Piastri receiving suspension damage and pulling over to the side of the track, and Norris retiring with his left rear wheel coming off.
-Fernando Alonso (Aston Martin) ended up with collateral damage, and Hülkenberg's front wing would be ripped off shortly afterward.
+Fernando Alonso's Aston Martin ended up with collateral damage, and Hülkenberg's front wing would be ripped off shortly afterward.
 Alonso also retired on lap one.
-In the chaos, drivers Yuki Tsunoda and Gabriel Bortoleto avoided the collisions to go from eighteenth to seventh and twentieth to eleventh, respectively.
-Other drivers, including Carlos Sainz, Lewis Hamilton, and Charles Leclerc, also benefited from the incident moving up the order.
+In the chaos, Yuki Tsunoda and Gabriel Bortoleto avoided the collisions to go from eighteenth to seventh and twentieth to eleventh, respectively.
+Other drivers, including Carlos Sainz Jr. and the Ferrari cars of Lewis Hamilton, and Charles Leclerc, also benefited from the incident moving up the order.

-On lap 17, the other Aston Martin, Lance Stroll, ended up colliding with Esteban Ocon (Haas) while attempting an overtake, again at turn one, causing both drivers to retire with damage.
-Stroll received a five place grid penalty for causing a collision.
-With Ocon's retirement bringing out another safety car that lasted until the end, Max Verstappen (Red Bull), who led since the first lap, won the sprint from pole position ahead of George Russell (Mercedes).
-Due to the retirement of both McLarens, Carlos Sainz Jr. (Williams) was elevated to third, scoring his and his team's first sprint podium.
+On lap 17, Lance Stroll of Aston Martin struck Esteban Ocon's Haas while attempting an overtake, again at turn one, causing both drivers to retire with damage.
+Stroll received a five-place grid penalty for causing a collision.
+With Ocon's retirement bringing out another safety car that lasted until the end, Max Verstappen, who led since the first lap, won the sprint from pole position ahead of George Russell.
+Due to the retirement of both McLarens, Carlos Sainz Jr. was elevated to third, scoring his and his team's first sprint podium.